Export movies to other file formats and resolutions using QuickTime Player on Mac

 Audio Only: An Apple MPEG 4 audio file with an AAC audio track.

-If you chose the 4K or 1080p export resolution, select the HEVC tickbox to export the movie in HEVC format.
+If you chose the 4K or 1080p export resolution, click the Format pop-up menu, then do one of the following:

 You can preserve the transparency of a movie when exporting to a HEVC format.
-Choose File > 1080p, select Use HEVC tickbox, then select the Preserve Transparency tickbox.
+Choose File > Export As > 1080p, select Use HEVC tickbox, then select the Preserve Transparency tickbox.

 Note: The Preserve Transparency tickbox only appears for movies with an alpha channel such as ProRes 4444.